warniiiz/Lazydog/README.md

 ============================== 16 passed in 0.51 seconds ==============================
 ```

-You can also test the whole package:
+You can also test the whole package (assuming you are in the developpement directory):

 ```
 $ pytest